reedbryan/impactCLI/README.md

 # impactCLI

-A simple Java CLI application that prints the company name using picocli.
+A simple Java CLI application using picocli.
+Made for Impact.com by Reed Bryan #Hire me

 ## Requirements
 - Java 8 or higher